How to Use Instagram for Vacation Rentals: The Beginner’s Guide

-Host Tools provides an automated, unified calendar, messaging and more for short term rental hosts.
+Host Tools provides an automated, unified calendar for short-term rental hosts, allowing you to seamlessly list on all major channels.
 Start your free trial today!

 Instagram is a highly visual platform.
 People go to it not just to be entertained, but to find inspiration.
 That’s why Instagram works so well for travel brands – including those in the vacation rental industry.

 Today, 200 million Instagram users visit at least one business profile per day.
 They use Instagram to search for products, services, and brands.
 And, they trust the recommendations of other Instagram users.
 That goes to show just how much potential Instagram has for businesses.

 Whether you’re planning to grow on Instagram organically or have the budget to invest in Instagram ads, your vacation rental is likely to see a boost in bookings as soon as you start consistently using the platform.